 Higher revenue, better job performance, a more trusted employer brand, and an increased customer base are just a few of the benefits of a diverse workforce.
 Not to mention, 67% of active and passive job seekers say a diverse workforce is important to them when evaluating companies or job offers.
-Recruiters today need to take time to assess their diversity recruitment strategies.
-If your company wants to attract the best talent and reap the benefits of a diverse workforce, you should look at what you’re currently doing and integrate these tactics.@ClearCompany says recruiters need to evaluate and rethink their #DiversitySourcing strategies before their hiring demand ramps up.
+Recruiters today need to take time to assess their diversity sourcing strategies.
+If your company wants to attract the best talent and reap the benefits of a diverse workforce, you should look at your current diversity sourcing techniques and implement these diversity and inclusion recruitment best practices.@ClearCompany says recruiters need to evaluate and rethink their #DiversitySourcing strategies before their hiring demand ramps up.
 Read more on their blog:

 1. Embrace Diversity in Your Culture and Brand

 To truly embrace diversity and inclusion in your workplace, you need to evaluate your company culture.
 Statements promoting workplace diversity only go so far.
 Employers now need to back up their words with actionable efforts.
-Job seekers want to see the initiatives and support you provide employees and want transparency when it comes to information regarding DE+I in your organization.
-To be seen as a diverse company, diversity has to weave throughout the entire organization.
+Job seekers want to see the initiatives and support you provide employees and want transparency when it comes to information regarding DEI in your organization.
+To be seen as a diverse company, diversity using strong diversity sourcing techniques the entire organization.
 Otherwise, efforts could be interpreted as hollow and ingenuine.
 It should be apparent that your company is open to diversity and seeking new perspectives and ideas.
 To help weave diversity and inclusion into your brand, you can:

-Not having a culture that accepts and supports diversity doesn’t just negatively impact turnover, but it also damages how potential job seekers view your company.
-While a diverse workforce can’t be defined as the sole factor to a company’s success, it is apparent that there are benefits to having multiple perspectives and personalities in a workplace.
+Not having a culture that accepts and supports diversity negatively impacts turnover and damages how potential job seekers view your company.
+While a diverse workforce can’t be defined as the sole factor in a company’s success, it is apparent that there are benefits to having multiple perspectives and personalities in a workplace.
 A true focus on inclusivity and the development of a diverse workforce can help a company build sustainable growth.
 Ways to enhance your workplace culture include:

 Industry jargon — When job postings use corporate or industry jargon and terminology, it alienates individuals who do not understand the terms.
-Rather than include a bunch of slang your industry uses, try to write your job postings from the perspective of an outsider.
+Rather than include a bunch of slang your industry uses, try to write your job postings from an outsider's perspective.
 Present the information and job description in terms that most candidates will understand.

 Gender terms — Certain words are often associated with specific genders.
 When you use too many gendered terms in your postings, you risk discouraging applicants from a wider pool of talent.
-For example, job postings that use terms such as “independent, ambitious, or driven” are perceived as more masculine roles, and can alienate female applicants.
-To attract and engage with a diverse group of applicants, recruiters need to balance the use of masculine and feminine terms.
+For example, job postings that use terms such as “independent, ambitious, or driven” are perceived as more masculine roles and can alienate female applicants.
+To attract and engage with a diverse group of applicants, recruiters must balance using masculine and feminine terms.

 Unconscious ableism — Just like with your gendered terms, the way you describe your workplace can impact who applies for an open role.
 When job postings use words such as “dynamic, fast-paced, or demanding,” they risk discouraging applicants with disabilities.
-These terms carry weight behind them and should be used sparingly to create an environment that feels inclusive and respectful.
+These terms carry weight and should be used sparingly to create an inclusive and respectful environment.

 3. Collaborate with Colleges

-Companies can (and should!) partner with universities and institutions with a large population of minority students to establish a reliable recruiting source.
+Companies can (and should!) partner with universities and institutions with a large population of minority students to establish a reliable diversity sourcing strategy.
 The National Association of Colleges and Employers provides diversity resources to employers, such as a list of minority institutions and diversity statistics for minority schools.
 Employers can seek out these groups to form meaningful and equally beneficial relationships.
-In addition to creating a more diverse workforce, close collaboration with colleges can result in developing a young workforce that is more tailored toward fulfilling your company’s needs.67% of active and passive #JobSeekers say a #diverse workforce is important to them. @ClearCompany offers advice for how to genuinely weave DE+I into your workplace:
+In addition to creating a more diverse workforce, close collaboration with colleges can develop a young workforce more tailored toward fulfilling your company’s needs.67% of active and passive #JobSeekers say a #diverse workforce is important to them. @ClearCompany offers advice for how to genuinely weave DEI into your workplace:

 PepsiCo is a wonderful example of this initiative.
 They participate in on-campus recruiting at some of the country's most minority-permeated schools.
 They are lead sponsors in 5 different diversity recruiting conferences.
-In addition to partnering with universities from historically underrepresented populations, PepsiCo provides transparent data showcasing their diversity efforts.
+In addition to partnering with universities from historically underrepresented populations, PepsiCo provides transparent data showcasing its diversity efforts.
 Currently, 35% of employees in entry-level positions are people of color at PepsiCo, with 30% of entry-level employees identifying as female.
-PepsiCo’s continued commitment to workplace inclusivity showcases how having a strong diversity strategy can help you achieve your hiring goals.
+PepsiCo’s continued commitment to workplace inclusivity showcases how using strong diversity sourcing techniques can help you achieve your hiring goals.

 4. Consider Your Hiring Practices

-- It can allow more diversity in your organization — recruiters aren’t screening for people who look like them, since factors like ethnicity, age, locations, and economic background are removed from applications.
+It can allow more diversity in your organization.
+Recruiters aren’t screening for people who look like them since factors like ethnicity, age, location, and economic background are removed from applications.

-- It expands your talent pool — when recruiters use blind hiring techniques, they often find a wider and more diverse pool of talent from which to draw upon.
+It expands your talent pool.
+When recruiters use blind hiring techniques, they often find a wider and more diverse pool of talent upon which to draw.

-- It can create roadblocks for diversity hiring — without any personal information to base your recruiting decisions on, recruiters cannot focus on hiring for diversity.
+It can create roadblocks to diversity hiring.
+Without any personal information, recruiters cannot focus on hiring for diversity.

-- Hiring for cultural fit can be difficult — while knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of what their personality and work ethic are like.
-Recruiters might face troubles with hiring a skilled employee that doesn’t mesh well with their existing workplace culture.
+Hiring for cultural fit can be difficult.
+While knowing a candidate’s experience and skills is undoubtedly important, it doesn’t provide the whole picture of their personality and work ethic.
+Recruiters might face trouble hiring a skilled employee that doesn’t mesh well with their workplace culture.

-- It doesn’t solve the problem completely — By just removing key information from the candidate’s profile, the issue your hiring team may have with biases is still there.
+It doesn’t solve the problem completely.
+By removing key information from the candidate’s profile, the issue your hiring team may have with biases is still there.
 To truly create a more diverse and equitable team, companies must invest in DE+I training and processes.

-As you analyze your current hiring efforts and diversity initiatives, consider whether this approach is actually a benefit for your company.
-For a truly inclusive hiring process, your recruiters need to continuously educate themselves on how to identify, embrace, and look for future opportunities to weave DE+I into your workplace.
+As you analyze your current hiring efforts and diversity sourcing techniques, consider whether this approach benefits your company.
+For a truly inclusive hiring process, your recruiters must continuously educate themselves on identifying, embracing, and looking for future opportunities to weave DEI into your workplace.

 At ClearCompany, we believe that diversity impacts more than just company culture.
-The best DE+I strategies are backed by a holistic approach to diversity, and that’s where ClearCompany comes in.
-We’ve compiled resources, best practices, strategies, and tips for organizations to customize their DE+I efforts and embrace inclusivity in their workplace.
+The best DEI strategies are backed by strong workforce planning and a true commitment to embracing inclusivity in the workplace.